-Once the height was worked out, Hubs marked the studs in the wall with green tape and used a level to draw a line along the back and sides.
-He used 1×2’s for the ledgers and installed them into the studs to permanently support the counter.
+Again, Hubs marked the studs in the wall with green tape.
+Then he used a level to draw a line along the back and sides.
+We ultimately installed the 1×2 ledger boards higher than the brackets to permanently support the cabinet.

-The VW desk not only looks striking in my craft studio, but it does the trick in providing a ton of storage!
+The VW desk not only looks striking in my craft studio, but it provides tons of storage for my stash!

-I not only love the look of the floating counter but it’s also practical too because now I can tuck away a filing cabinet and even my air compressor (both of which are on wheels and easily moveable).
+I not only love the look of the floating counter but it’s also practical because now I can tuck away a filing cabinet and even my air compressor (both of which are on wheels and easily moveable).

 The desk is quite the conversation starter when we show people our newly built basement!
 The vintage VW that inspired this project is a car that my husband lovingly restored and only drives in the summer; how lucky am I to enjoy it year round in my now-finished craft studio?